mmbman/Katagiri/jewel-mirror-awareness.md

 Which is why Rinzai pushed the monk away and left.

 This is the great teaching given by Rinzai, a teaching completely beyond words.
-You can read it in the Record of Lin Chi, Number Three.
+You can read it in the *Record of Lin Chi*, Number Three.

 <p align="center">* * *</p>